Heaphy Track Day 3

 HEAPHY0050

-One of the girls asked the DOC ranger what it would cost to get a helicopter out, and the DOC ranger said there was no way a helicopter could land in weather.
+One of the girls asked the DOC ranger what it would cost to get a helicopter out, and the DOC ranger said there was no way a helicopter could land in this weather.
 It was raining hard, and low visibility.
-That made wonder why we were going out in weather that was unsafe for helicopters.
+That made us wonder why we were going out in weather that was unsafe for helicopters.

 HEAPHY0051

-We had 12.5 kms to to get down to Lewis Hut, which they estimate normally takes three and a half hours.
+We had 12.5 kms to travel to get down to Lewis Hut, which they estimate normally takes three and a half hours.
 The weather was so miserable that I decided to try and shorten the time and see if I could jog it.
 I managed to do the 12.5 kms in one hour 40 minutes, which was pretty good going considering I had a full pack on my back, I was in tramping boots and it was pissing down with rain.
 A group of Aussies I passed said they had never seen someone running along with pack bouncing, and poles flying.

 Once I got to Lewis Hut, I left my pack there and went back to let the rest of our party know how far away they were and give those with blisters a help with their packs.
 So I ended up doing an extra 7 kms or so.